 Upon completion of an Associate of Applied Business degree in New Media, a graduate will be able to:

-- Design websites with usability in mind. - Work with a team and individually on new media design solutions for clients. - Utilize industry standard software effectively as a digital media editor. - Use social media effectively as an interactive communication tool.
+- Design websites with usability in mind. - Manage a new media design problem from conceptualization to finished project. - Utilize industry standard software effectively for digital content creation. - Use social media effectively as a strategic marketing tool.